-- Receive GPS/depth logger fine-scale data, maintain database and conduct analyses. - Enter data received into a secure database. - Administer, maintain and develop the database. - Securely store original logbook returns. - Validate returns, including consultation with fishers to correct errors. - 3.1.2 Collect, collate, store and analyse data on the size composition of the commercial catch - Receive, collate, store and analyse data on the size composition of the commercial GL and BL catch from licence holders. - 3.1.3 Analyse abalone population biological data - Store and analyse biological data representative of the fishery. - 3.1.4 Collect, collate, store and analyse abundance-survey data for GL at sites across the fishery - Maintain the time series of the abundance and size composition of GL in the CZ.
-Surveys (Tiparra Reef and West Yorke Peninsula) to be undertaken in 2021/22.
-There are no surveys in 2022/23. - 3.1.5 Management and quality assurance of research data - Provide effective storage and management of research data. - 3.1.6 Apply Harvest Strategy - Apply the Harvest Strategy using the approach detailed in the Management Plan. - 3.1.7 Analysis and interpretation - Interpret the results of the research program in reports and presentations.
-Determine stock status for each species. - 3.1.8 Catch/effort/survey summaries - Provide presentations summarising year-to-date information for both species across the fishery at TACC and other relevant meetings. - 3.1.9 Fishing strategies - Assist PIRSA and Industry with the implementation of fine-scale management for the fishery. - Assist PIRSA with implementation of the Abalone Fishery Management Plan. - Assist PIRSA and Industry with the identification of management options for the fishery. - 3.1.10 Project management
+- 3.1.1 Collect, collate, store and analyse data on the size composition of the commercial catch - Receive, collate, store and analyse data on the size composition of the commercial GL catch from licence holders. - 3.1.3 Analyse abalone population biological data - Store, and analyse as required, biological data representative of the fishery. - 3.1.4 Collect, collate, store and analyse abundance-survey data for GL at sites across the fishery - Maintain the time series of the abundance and size composition of GL in the CZ.
+Surveys at West Yorke Peninsula are to be undertaken in 2023/24 (Tiparra Reef is planned to be surveyed again in 2024/25). - 3.1.5 Management and quality assurance of research data - Provide effective storage and management of research data. - 3.1.6 Apply Harvest Strategy - Apply the Harvest Strategy to GL using the approach detailed in the Management Plan. - 3.1.7 Analysis and interpretation - Interpret the results of the research program in reports and presentations.
+Determine stock status for each species. - 3.1.8 Catch/effort/survey summaries - Provide presentations summarising year-to-date information for GL across the fishery at TACC and other relevant meetings. - 3.1.9 Fishing strategies - Assist PIRSA and Industry with the management of the fishery. - Assist PIRSA with implementation of the Abalone Fishery Management Plan. - Assist PIRSA and Industry with the identification of management options for the fishery. - 3.1.10 Project management